 - Planning out data management implementation.

-- Defining the architecture and optimal tech stack for each data management component.
+- Defining the architecture and optimal tech stack.

 Enterprise data management implementation

 - Evaluating the existing data management maturity level.

 - Architecture design and software selection for a technical solution(s).